 Marketing is a philosophy that guides the entire business organization.
-Its goal is to create customer satisfaction profitably by building value-laden relationships with customers.
+Its goal is to create customer satisfaction profitability by building value-laden relationships with customers.
 The marketing department cannot accomplish this by itself and must therefore team-up with other departments in the company and create partnerships with other organizations worldwide to deliver exceptional value to all customer groups.
-To prepare students for this challenge, Muhlenberg's marketing concentration offers an interdisciplinary and global perspective, along with the opportunity to develop research techniques to assist firms with pricing, product, distribution, and promotion decisions.
+To prepare students for this challenge, Muhlenberg's marketing concentration offers an interdisciplinary and global perspective, along with the opportunity to develop research techniques to assist firms with pricing, product distribution, and promotion decisions.
+Courses include marketing management, global marketing, non-profit marketing, electronic commerce, and marketing research.